-We were told that the practice referred patients who needed oral surgery or sedation to specialists as necessary and that patients were not given a copy of the referral letter, unless requested.
-However, we were told that the practice manager tracked referrals made.
-We were told that when the patient had received their treatment they were discharged back to the practice for further follow-up and monitoring.
+We were told that the practice referred patients who needed oral surgery or orthodontic treatment to specialists as necessary and that patients were given a copy of the referral letter.
+We were also told that when the patient had received their treatment they were discharged back to the practice for further follow-up and monitoring.